 Some firms restrict trading on certain instruments (e.g., cryptocurrencies, indices, or exotic pairs).
 Always verify that your preferred instruments are available before paying the challenge fee.

-Alpha Funded's Rules: The Industry's Most Trader-Friendly
+Alpha Trader Firm's Rules: The Industry's Most Trader-Friendly